Mystery Team: Plot

 After returning the ring to Kelly, they go back to Jordy, who tells them about Dougie and who Leroy is.
-Leroy Maddox (Peter Saati) is a dangerous drug dealer who used to work at the local lumber yard.
+Leroy Maddox is a dangerous drug dealer who used to work at the local lumber yard.
 After learning his address at the lumber yard, they go to his house claiming to want to buy drugs from him.
 Jason sneaks away and hears Leroy arguing with someone on the phone about finding some papers.
 After going to Kelly's house to find the papers, he finds Kelly and they both find a paper that states something called Iphedolene is extremely toxic.
 However, Leroy, who becomes suspicious of Duncan and Charlie, shows up at Kelly's house and takes them hostage but they manage to escape.
 After Kelly thanks Jason, who promises to tell everything to the police, he, Duncan and Charlie return to the lumber yard, where they find Leroy and his girlfriend's dead bodies.
 A horrified Duncan then decides to give up, despite Jason's objections.
 He and Charlie then reveal to Jason that they are going to college and leaving him, as he didn't apply.
 After a fed up Duncan and Jason get into a fight, he and Charlie abandon Jason.
-After going to talk to Kelly and Brianna, their dad's friend Robert Finney (Glenn Kalison), who they have been staying with since their parents' death, helps fix his damaged bike.
+After going to talk to Kelly and Brianna, their dad's friend Robert Finney, who they have been staying with since their parents' death, helps fix his damaged bike.
 However, Jason realizes that Robert was the one he heard arguing with Leroy on the phone and quickly leaves.